Nitishmaan567/CyPro/README.md

     -  Pro-profile file: `npx cypress run --headed --spec cypress\e2e\Specs\Pro-profile.cy.js --browser chrome`
     -  Pro-requestquotation file: `npx cypress run --headed --spec cypress\e2e\Specs\Pro-requestquotation.cy.js --browser chrome`
     -  Pro-retrievequotation file: `npx cypress run --headed --spec cypress\e2e\Specs\Pro-retreivequotation.cy.js --browser chrome`
-- Or if you want to execute all of the files at once then within the terminal hit `npx cypress run` to start the headless execution of the spec files within the spec folder
+- Or if you want to execute all of the files at once then within the terminal hit `npx cypress run` to start the headless execution of the spec files

 # How to view the report: